Holding the Hillside in Ramona

 Yes, and Ramona hillside properties are actually a great fit for artificial turf.
 Natural grass on a slope struggles to establish, burns out in summer heat, and often erodes during rain events.
 The Imperial Desert Rye 65 installed here was secured over gopher mesh across the entire area, infilled with antimicrobial Camofill, and edged with a concrete mow strip to hold everything in place on the grade.
 It stays green and low-maintenance year-round regardless of slope.

-On a sloped property, unmanaged surface water is a real problem — it erodes base material, undercuts walls, and can pool against the foundation.
+On a sloped property, unmanaged surface water erodes base material, undercuts walls, and pools against the foundation.
 For this project, IID installed 233 lf of PVC drain pipe running through the turf area, collecting water through 5 drainage pop-ups and discharging it at controlled exit points.
-The turf base itself is also permeable, so rainfall moves through the turf and into the drainage system rather than pooling on the surface.
+The turf base is also permeable, so rainfall moves through the turf and into the drainage system instead of pooling on the surface.
 Grading was designed to direct water away from the home structure per California residential code requirements.

 Your Outdoor Project in 3 Simple Steps